Lejcyn/WorkLifeBalance/README.md

 # WorkLifeBalance
- Opening all needed apps on working days
+ Opening all needed apps only on working days, within the working hours.
+ Delare the apps by copying the shortcuts to predefined directory You can declare your working hours